MoserMichael/jscriptparse/PYXTUT.md

 Now compute a list of the squares of all numbers between one and 10.

-The first step is to define a function ```s``` that computes the square of the number given as argument
+The first step is to define a function ```s``` that computes the square of the number given as argument. note that the last mathematical expression is also computing the value returnd by the function)

 ```
 > def sq(x) x * x